The Northern Ireland Civil Service

 - objectivity – basing advice and decisions on rigorous analysis of the evidence

-- impartiality – acting solely according to the merits of the case and serving equally well governments of different political persuasions
+- impartiality – acting according to the merits of the case and serving equally well governments of different political persuasions

 What civil servants do